 Thyme oil is also good for your hair, add a drop to your shampoo and conditioner.

 Thyme Essential Oil supports emotional healing it goes looking for things that are buried deep inside you.
 A good oil to use if you are doing shadow work, to bring up things you need to get out and heal.
-I use this Thyme Oil or Copaiba with my TBM practice, if I have something bugging me that I can't get to the bottom of it's usually not that actual thing, it's something I've buried that I need to face.
+I use Thyme Oil or Copaiba with my TBM practice, if I have something bugging me that I can't get to the bottom of it's usually not that actual thing, it's something I've buried that I need to face.

 If you love to make smudge sticks or herb bundles add a couple of drops of Thyme Oil before you tie them together.
 Essential Oils are highly concentrated energy forms and will increase the energetic potential of the plants you have used in your smudge stick or herb bundle. (ref: The Fragrant Heavens by Valerie Ann Worwood.)